How to Renegotiate a Wisconsin LLC Operating Agreement?

 The purpose clause in the Wisconsin LLC operating agreement is an important contract element.
 This is because the clause sets the tone for what the company is about.

-The formation documents should clearly indicate the objectives the members anticipate the limited liability company will accomplish.
+For our company, the formation documents indicated the objectives the members anticipated the limited liability company would accomplish.

 Here are some reasons to engage in negotiations regarding the LLC's purpose: